+b.
+Research Publications

-- a.
-Change in the title before/during synopsis submission: If the title of the thesis has changed from that at the time of PhD Registration, this should be indicated by the student and approved by the Guide and Convener, Graduate Cell. - b.
-Research Publications: The PhD thesis should be an advanced exposition of a particular topic.
+The PhD thesis should be an advanced exposition of a particular topic.
 It must demonstrate that the candidate has done a significant amount of original work in the chosen subject.
 One of the necessary criteria for this is that at least some part of the thesis, where the candidate has made a significant contribution, should be published/ accepted for publication in a peer-reviewed journal.

-For large collaborations that follow a rigorous internal review process, a Collaboration Note based on the work of the candidate (that has passed through such a review) can be considered a publication.
+For large collaborations that follow a rigorous internal review process, a Collaboration Note based on the work of the candidate (that has passed through such a review) can be considered as publication.
 However, such a note should be publicly available.
-Where such a note is not yet publicly available, the student's work in question should be certified by a competent authority (spokesperson/ coordinator or equivalent) from the collaboration before the Synopsis is submitted.
+Where such a note is not yet publicly available, the student's work in question should be certified by a competent authority (spokesperson/coordinator or equivalent) from the collaboration before the Synopsis is submitted.

-When the student submits the Synopsis, he/she should include a declaration specifying his/ her exact contribution to the publication(s).
+When the student submits the Synopsis, they should include a declaration specifying his/ her exact contribution to the publication(s).
 This should be endorsed by the thesis advisor.